 This world traveler has taught in both Spanish and English and presented workshops on the Art of Storytelling, Physical Character Choices, Theater Games, Vocal Warm-ups/Character Voices, and Arts Integration in Canada, Chile, Italy, the United Arab Emirates, and around the US.
 She was the first American featured at "Tales on the Island," the International Storytelling Festival in Sharjah (U.A.E.).

 Katie is the Chair of the Board of Directors of the National Storytelling Network (NSN) and has served as the Chair/Co-Chair of the Youth, Educators & Storytellers Alliance of NSN, the Chair of the NSN Conference Committee, the President of Story Arts of Minnesota (formerly Northstar Storytelling League).
 She has also served on the Board of Northlands Storytelling Network and spent several years organizing Tellabration!(TM) and StoryFest in Minneapolis.
 Since the pandemic began, Knutson has spent much of her time training other storytellers to use Zoom, producing conferences, and leading tech teams for festivals.

 Katie lives in Bloomington, just outside of Minneapolis, Minnesota, with her husband, son, and two black cats.
 Outside of storytelling, she loves gardening, eating good food, listening to podcasts, and being near oceans, lakes and rivers.
 You can often find Katie in her kitchen cooking or fermenting anything from kombucha to beet kvass to salsa.
 She drives an electric car and is politically active.
 Ask her about her pet worms!

 -Arts Integration Specialist

--National Storytelling Network Board of Directors
+-Current Chair of National Storytelling Network Board of Directors

 -Promotes Social Justice through Storytelling